wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

     2. Decompresses the BagIt file and copies it to a short-term Processing bucket
     3. Validates the file -- i.e., checks that the contents match those described by the BagIt metadata
     4. Assuming the contents are valid, copies the files to a long-term Storage bucket
-    4. Compares checksums between the short-term and long-term storage, to check the transfer was successful
+    4. Replicates content into the access bucket
     5. Creates a description of the stored bag and saves it to the Versioned Hybrid Store (a transactional store for large objects using S3 and DynamoDB)

 [bagit]: https://en.wikipedia.org/wiki/BagIt